ArshadShaik15/Elevate-Labs-CyberSecurity-Internship-Task-2/README.md

 ### **Tools Recommended:** <br>

 •  **MXToolbox Header Analyzer** <br>
-&nbsp; The MXToolbox Email Header Analyzer https://mxtoolbox.com/EmailHeaders.aspx (or similar online tools) is a utility specifically designed to <br> &nbsp; decode and interpret the full email header. <br>
+<p align="left"> &nbsp; The MXToolbox Email Header Analyzer https://mxtoolbox.com/EmailHeaders.aspx (or similar online tools) is a utility specifically designed to <br> &nbsp; decode and interpret the full email header. <br> </p>

 •  **EML Analyzer** <br>
-&nbsp; An EML Analyzer https://eml-analyzer.herokuapp.com is typically a more comprehensive tool focused on digital forensics, designed to <br> &nbsp; examine a saved email file (an .eml file) to extract and display all its components and metadata for investigation. <br>
+<p align="left"> &nbsp; An EML Analyzer https://eml-analyzer.herokuapp.com is typically a more comprehensive tool focused on digital forensics, designed to <br> &nbsp; examine a saved email file (an .eml file) to extract and display all its components and metadata for investigation. <br> </p>
 <br>
 <br>
 <br>